 MJ in Children's Law and Policy

 The Master of Jurisprudence (M.J.) is an online degree program for professionals who work with children and families in a variety of disciplines and fields of practice, including social work, education, health care, and the justice system.
 The two-year part-time master's degree program is designed to provide individuals with a firm understanding of law and policy as they affect children and families and to prepare graduates for leadership positions in their fields.
-The program is offered in through Loyola's nationally-recognized Civitas ChildLaw Center, and it's unique online learning management system now makes it possible for professionals throughout the U.S. and around the globe to pursue a graduate degree in children's law and policy.
+The program is offered online through Loyola's nationally-recognized Civitas ChildLaw Center, making it possible for professionals throughout the U.S. and around the globe to pursue a graduate degree in children's law and policy.

 See how our current MJ students and graduates are using their degree:

 Each course in Loyola’s M.J. in Children’s Law and Policy curriculum has its own unique learning objectives.
 Upon successful completion of the M.J. degree, students will be able to demonstrate competency in the following areas:

 - Comprehend the basic structure of the American legal system, including the allocation of power among the branches of the federal government and between the federal and state governments.

 - Describe the legal relationship among children, families and the state.

 - Be familiar with substantive and procedural laws of relevance to child-serving professionals.

 - Engage in various forms of legal research, including electronic research.